Herrie82/awesome-floss-mobile/README.md

 * [eelo (beta)](https://e.foundation/) - New project from a veteran open-source developer/supporter, huge emphasis on privacy and control and attractiveness.
 It comes with microG, new default apps, account manager, new search engine and online "cloud" services.
 * [Replicant](https://www.replicant.us/) - A fully FLOSS Android OS, that runs absolutely no proprietary firmware.
 Uses F-Droid as it's app store and is approved by the FSF.
 Only runs on (very) old phones.

-## Essential Android Apps
+## Android Apps

-Must-have apps, with direct links to either F-Droid or the APK from the official website.

 | Key   | Value                                         |
 |-------|-----------------------------------------------|
 | **F** | *Available on F-Droid.*                       |
 | **W** | *Only available from the publishers website.* |

+### Essential Apps

+Must-have apps, with direct links to either F-Droid or the APK from the official website.

 * **F** | [Fennec F-Droid](https://f-droid.org/packages/org.mozilla.fennec_fdroid/) - F-Droid fork of Firefox, removes proprietary bits found in Mozilla's builds.
 * **W** | [VLC](https://www.videolan.org/vlc/download-android.html) - The ultimate media player.